 - Present a number of current methodological challenges for the study of industrial activities in developing countries.

 WorkloadTeaching will take the form of a two-hour lecture and a one-hour tutorial each week.

 Student presentations will be assessed on the following criteria: content; timing; effectiveness in delivery (the use of IT/audiovisual aids is welcome but not necessary); and ability to lead the debate over the issues presented'.

 Method of assessmentOne two hour written examination which will constitute 50% of the final mark, with 40% consisting of marks from an assessed essay and the remaining 10% from student presentations.
 Each student will be expected to submit one essay of no more than 4000 words.
-Resubmission of coursework regulations apply to this course.
+Resubmission of coursework regulations apply to this module.